tellor-io/TellorDocumentation/docs/UserWalk.md

 Rinkeby Address- [0xFe41Cb708CD98C5B20423433309E55b53F79134a](https://rinkeby.etherscan.io/address/0xFe41Cb708CD98C5B20423433309E55b53F79134a)

-To figure out how much tip to add to ensure y your request is next on queue, these functions can be ran:
+To figure out how much tip to add to ensure your request is next on queue, these functions can be used:

 1) Check where your request sits on the queue and tip associated with it by calling the getRequestVars function.